Terms and Policies

 SharkNinja Europe Limited is the European Headquarters for the retail of Shark and Ninja household appliances both online and in stores.
 Registered in England and Wales with company number 08492819, located at 3150 Century Way, Thorpe Park, Leeds, West Yorkshire, LS15 8ZB, SharkNinja Europe Limited is part of the SharkNinja global group that along with the Joyoung brand make up JS Global Lifestyle Company Limited, based in Hong Kong and listed on the Hong Kong Stock Exchange.

-The SharkNinja global group employs approximately 2,700 people globally and has operations in Canada, China, France, Germany, Italy, Hong Kong, Japan, Spain, Thailand, the United Kingdom, the United States, and Vietnam.
+The SharkNinja global group employs approximately 2,700 people globally and has operations in Australia, Canada, China, France, Germany, Italy, Hong Kong, Japan, South Korea, Spain, Thailand, the United Kingdom, the United States, and Vietnam.
 SharkNinja Europe Limited employs approximately 450 people in the UK.
-Our global supply chain extends across 11 countries and territories; with approximately 70 tier one suppliers, of whom we would consider approximately 25 to be key suppliers.
+Our global supply chain extends across 14 countries and territories; with approximately 46 tier one suppliers, whom we would consider to be key suppliers.

 Our approach to slavery and human trafficking